Amanda Chantal Bacon, Moon Juice

 It means feeding your power and bliss with foods that specifically nourish your body, beauty and consciousness.

-The holidays are around the corner, and they’re historically a time when people’s eating habits become less healthy.
-Which recipe from The Moon Juice Cookbook would you recommend as a healthy alternative snack for a holiday party?
+Which recipe from The Moon Juice Cookbook would you recommend as a healthy alternative snack for a party?

 Go for the macadamia nut cheese and rainbow crisps!
 They’re the perfect addition to any holiday spread.